-Each year the RIBA (Royal Institute of British Architects) awards the Stirling Prize to the ‘best’ architecture project in the UK (or & EU pre-2015).
+Each year the RIBA (Royal Institute of British Architects) awards the Stirling Prize to the ‘best’ architecture project in the UK (EU pre-2015).
 The award is arguably the most prestigious in the UK.
-Previous winners include: Foster + Partners ‘Gherkin’, Gateshead Millennium Bridge and The Scottish Parliament; all of which have become iconic examples of British architecture.
+Previous winners include: Foster + Partners ‘Gherkin’; Gateshead Millennium Bridge; and The Scottish Parliament.
+All of which have become iconic examples of British architecture.

-This year’s prize is awarded to Mikhail Riches’ Goldsmith Street, a social housing project in Norwich built to ‘Passivhaus’ standard.
-This project, consisting of 105 super-efficient homes, is not only the first social-housing scheme to take this coveted prize; it is also the first Passivhaus project to win.
+This year’s prize goes to Mikhail Riches’ Goldsmith Street, a social housing project in Norwich built to ‘Passivhaus’ standard.
+The project, consisting of 105 super-efficient homes, is not only the first social-housing scheme to take this coveted prize; it is also the first Passivhaus project to win.

-Including a passive, social-housing scheme in this list reflects the importance of low-carbon and sustainable design that we hope will become increasingly synonymous with good architecture in our future.
+Including a passive, social-housing scheme in this list reflects the importance of low-carbon and sustainable design.
+We hope this will become more synonymous with good architecture in our future.

-Passivhaus is on the rise in the UK: currently there are around 270 certified Passivhaus projects in the UK, and 145 under development.
+Passivhaus is on the rise in the UK: currently there are around 270 certified projects in the UK, and 145 in development.
 The first certified Passivhaus in the UK was Y Foel, a home built in Wales in 2009.
-The first in Scotland, Tigh-Na-Cladach (‘House by the Shore’), was also the first Passivhaus certified social-housing project in the UK.
-Built in 2010 in Dunoon, it was designed by Gokay Deveci, an architect and professor at Robert Gordon University who has been at the forefront of a number of low-energy and sustainable projects across the UK.
+The first in Scotland, Tigh-Na-Cladach (‘House by the Shore’), was also the first certified social-housing project in the UK.
+Built in 2010 in Dunoon, designed by Gokay Deveci, an architect and professor at Robert Gordon University; who has been at the forefront of many of low-energy and sustainable projects in the UK.

 What is Passivhaus?

-It is a voluntary building standard developed in Germany in the 1990s, that ensures an extremely low-energy use building.
-The standard follows a ‘fabric-first’ methodology, resulting in very low heat loss:
+Passivhaus is a voluntary building standard, developed in Germany in the 1990s, to achieve very low-energy use buildings.
+The standard follows a ‘fabric-first’ approach, resulting in very low heat loss:

-- very high levels of insulation including high performance windows and insulated frames
+- very high levels of insulation and high performance windows & insulated frames

 - airtight building fabric